 Our SENCO is Mrs Gooding who can be contacted outside teaching hours or an appointment can be made for a mutually convenient time.
 Please telephone the school office on 652 – 5124.

 Who can I contact if I have concerns about my child?

 Your first contact if you have concerns about your child’s progress is the class teacher.
 We can operate a home/school Communication Book for daily reports regarding your child both at school and home.
 All our teachers are available outside teaching hours or by appointment through the school office on 652-5124.

-If your query is not directly related to your child’s progress parents are invited to contact the Head teacher or Deputy by appointment through the school office on 652 – 5124.
+If your query is not directly related to your child’s progress parents are invited to contact the Welfare Officer - Mrs E Tolcher, Head teacher - Mr P Crossley or Deputy - Mrs K Allen by appointment through the school office on 652 – 5124.